marcopxt/AGBT2025/README.md

-Ouput from the analyses for AGBT 2025 of the abstract **"Enhancing breeding efficiency: assessing the impact of SimpleMating algorithm for long-term genetic gain and diversity"**.
+ **"Enhancing breeding efficiency: assessing the impact of SimpleMating algorithm for long-term genetic gain and diversity"**.

 Authors: Marco Antonio Peixoto, Felipe Ferrão, Marcio Resende Jr.

+Ouput from the analyses for AGBT 2025 of the abstract.

 link1